therkildsen-lab/user-guide/slurm_tutorial/slurm.md

 # navigate to repo on cbsunt246
 cd /fs/cbsunt246/workdir/shad/shad-lcwgs/

+# mount server
+/programs/bin/labutils/mount_server cbsunt246 /workdir

 # do some computation
 touch new_file.txt # will be stored on the cbsunt246 server

 # exit the interactive job
 exit
 ```

+Note: you might get the message that the server has already been
+mounted.

 Ex: accessing a `cbsunt246` file within a SLURM script.